porrey/IoT/README.md

-# iot
+# IoT

-IoT Devices and Sensors
+IoT Devices and Sensors is a collection of libraries for Windows 10 IoT Core.